GSA/piv-guides/pages/template-2.md

 {% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}

-This **_Template_** gives instructions and templates to help you with your new FICAM guide, including:
+This _Template_ gives you a template and instructions to help you create a new FICAM guide, including:

 **This is the TOC - bring in the new titles from below**